snowex-hackweek/hot-pow/README.md

 ## Project Summary

 There are a wide range of existing temperature data from the SnowEx campaigns.
 Ranging from hand collected kinetic temperatures at snow pits, to aircraft flights using thermal imagers, to long term automated collection stations.
-In addition, generally coarse resolution satellite observations in the thermal infrared band also exist across the study region (Grand Mesa).
+In addition, coarse resolution satellite observations and model reanalysis products provie additional temperature data sets across the study region (Grand Mesa).
 In our project, we hope to gather these datasets to one place and develop interactive tools and plots showcasing the available thermal observations.
 Additionally, we explore some potential applications of these data sets to answer a wide range of relevant science questions.
-For example, how does vegetation impact thermal observations acquired at different scales?
+For example, how does ERA5 reanalysis compare to met sites and snow pit data on Grand Mesa?

 ### Project Title